Evaluation of binary classifiers for asymptotically dependent and independent extremes: Linear Classifiers

 containing all the relevant information -- here, note that, in practice, identifying the components $i \in \{1,\ldots,d\}$ such that $c_i = 0$ a.s., from a given data set is a necessary step for the correct specification of the set $C$.

-From the consideration in the introduction, it can be easily seen that $R(g_{\bm 0})=1$ -- the case $\bm \theta=\bm 0$ corresponds to the trivial always optimistic classifier.
+From the consideration in the Introduction, it can be easily seen that $R(g_{\bm 0})=1$; the case $\bm \theta=\bm 0$ { corresponding} to the trivial always optimistic classifier.
 Furthermore, denoting the set of indices $j$ with $c_j > 0$ by $J$, we can see that

 as $\|\bm \theta\|_\infty \to \infty$.
 By the continuity of $\bm \theta \mapsto R(g_{\bm \theta})$, we obtain that the function attains a global minimum on the domain $C$.

 \begin{proposition} Additionally to the assumptions above on the joint distribution of $(\bm X,H)$ with $\alpha > 1$, assume that there exists a function $a(u)$ with $a(u) \to 0$ as $u \to \infty$ such that